Greg's FreeWare Projects Page

 Traditional UNIX offered a system call known as access() that could be used by a process started from a setuid binary to check if a filesystem object could be accessed by the real-user (as opposed to the effective-user that the program was set-user-ID to).
 Unfortunately it took a pathname parameter and has since been made almost completely useless by the fact it is vulnerable to a race condition.
 While several other system calls were provided with variants accepting file descriptors (f*(2)), there has never, to the best of my knowledge, been an implementation of faccess() provided in any popular UNIX variant.
 However the utility of this call, along with one other approach to the problem, have been discussed in several places, including this paper by: Matt Bishop: ``Race Conditions, Files, and Security Flaws: or, The Tortoise and the Hare Redux,'' Technical Report 95-9, Department of Computer Science, University of California at Davis (Sep.
 1995).
 [PS] [PDF]

-Some time ago I faced a similar but slightly more generic issue in Smail and implemented the more-or-less standard and portable solution in a function I called fopen_as_user().
+Some time ago I faced a similar but slightly more generic issue in Smail-3 and I implemented the more-or-less standard and portable solution in a function I called fopen_as_user().
 It opens the file with open(), stats it via the open file descriptor with fstat(), then while still holding the file open it forks a child process which first lowers its privileges and then does the same thing.
-If the child succeeds to open and stat the file it then compares the second struct stat contents with the first one from the parent process and if all was well it exits with a status code of zero indicating to the parent process that the indicated user had access to the file in question.
-Previously Smail had used setreuid() or some variant to temporarily lower its privileges, but of course this ability is not possible to use securely, and neither is it portable.
-Even seteuid() is not portable since sane operating systems do not allow privileged processes to lower and then regain their privileges as this would open a whole can of worms that we've recently seen discussed in CERT and similar security advisories.
+If the child process is able to successfully open and stat the file it then compares the second struct stat contents with the first one from the parent process and if they are identical and all was well it exits with a status code of zero indicating to the parent process that the specified user had access to the file in question.
+Previously Smail-3 had used setreuid() or some variant to temporarily lower its privileges, but of course this ability is not possible to use securely, and neither is it portable.
+Even seteuid() is not portable since sane operating systems do not allow privileged processes to temporarily lower and then regain their privileges as this would open a whole can of worms that we've seen discussed in CERT and similar security advisories.

 Here's another slightly more efficient, elegant, and reliable way to implement fopen_as_user() using kernel file descriptor passing through AF_LOCAL socket, derived mostly from code provided by the late W. Richard Stevens in his book `` UNIX Network Programming, Volume 1, Second Edition: Networking APIs: Socketsand XTI'' (Prentice Hall, 1998.)